 What are Parisians’ most loved cheap eats?
 Here are our favorite picks of best cheap eats in Paris, easy and quick proposals which should cost no more than 10€.
 This Paris street food (but not only) is perfect for budget travelers, but also for those with busy sightseeing schedules.
 If you are a self-proclaimed foodie you have to taste them!

 Food Tours are a great way to discover Local Food in Paris

 1. CAFE & CROISSANT

-In Paris there is no better way to start the day than with a cafe & croissant and, if you are not in a hurry, your favorite newspaper.
+In Paris, there is no better way to start the day than with a cafe & croissant and, if you are not in a hurry, your favorite newspaper.
 Most of the hotels in the city will propose cafe & croissant in their breakfasts.
-But it is also nice to take your cafe & croissant in a cute Paris cafe later in the morning.
+But it is also nice to take your coffee in a cute Paris cafe later in the morning.
 Replace the newspaper by some people watching.

 2. FRENCH OMELETTE

 Eggs, oil, salt, the right “tour de main” and not much more.
-The French omelette is an easy dish to prepare, loved by everyone.
-Omelettes can be folded around a filling such cheese (very popular), spinachs or mushrooms.
-You can find the French omelette in most of Paris bistros and brasseries.
+The French omelet is an easy dish to prepare, loved by everyone.
+Omelettes can be folded around a filling such cheese (very popular), spinach or mushrooms.
+You can find the French omelet in most of Paris bistros and brasseries.

 3. CROQUE MONSIEUR